In the event of snow/extreme weather

 - Review your department’s snow procedures.
-Know your department contact in the event of a snow day.
+Know your department contact in the event of snow or extreme weather conditions.

-- Learn if your position is deemed “essential” in the event of a campus closure.
+- Learn if your position is deemed “essential.”
 If so, make sure you know your rights and responsibilities.

-- Learn about your department’s plans in the event the university cancels classes or curtails non-essential services during inclement weather.
+- Learn about your department’s plans in the event the university cancels classes/exams or curtails non-essential services during inclement weather.

-- Visit the UBC website (www.ubc.ca or ok.ubc.ca) to learn if classes are cancelled or non-essential services are curtailed at your campus.
-The UBC website is the official source for snow/extreme weather closure information.
+- Visit the UBC website (www.ubc.ca or ok.ubc.ca) to learn if classes/exams are cancelled or non-essential services are curtailed at your campus.
+The UBC website is the official source for snow/extreme weather information.

 - If you are proceeding to work, stay safe on your commute.
 If you cannot report to work due to the snow, contact your supervisor immediately.

 Information for managers: In the event of snow/extreme weather

 Human Resources has information for managers and administrators on considerations for staffing in the event of snow or extreme weather.

 When extreme weather comes to UBC, Building Operations in Vancouver and Facilities Management in the Okanagan are responsible for managing snow and ice.
 Find out more about how campus will be kept safe during extreme weather, and how to report slippery conditions: Vancouver | Okanagan.
 To help keep yourself safe, please ensure you wear appropriate footwear when outdoors and use the main entrances of buildings.